dabapps/django-readers/README.md

 **`djunc` encourages you to instead structure your code around plain *functions* rather than methods on classes.
 You can put these functions wherever you like in your codebase.
 Complex business logic is built by composing and combining these functions.**

+`djunc` provides a set of tools to help with the parts of your business logic that are responsible for _reads_ from the database: selecting and transforming data before presenting it to clients.
+It is designed to be used with Django templates as well as Django REST framework.

 The functionality that `djunc` provides is deliberately straightforward and interoperable with existing Django libraries, patterns and practices.
 You can choose to use just the parts of `djunc` that appeal to you and make sense in your project.

 ## Features and concepts